akvabhi2010/kubernetes/commands.md

 kubectl delete namespace <namespace_name>	To delete a namespace. kubectl edit namespace <namespace_name>	To edit and update the definition of a namespace.

+4. Services

+Shortcode = services

+In Kubernetes, a Service is an abstraction which defines a logical set of Pods and a policy by which to access them (sometimes this pattern is called a micro-service).

+Commands	Description
+kubectl get services	To list one or more services. kubectl describe services <services_name>	To list the detailed display of services. kubectl delete services -o wide	To delete all the services. kubectl delete service < service_name>	To delete a particular service.
+5. Deployments

+A Deployment provides declarative updates for Pods and ReplicaSets.The typical use case of deployments are to create a deployment to rollout a ReplicaSet, declare the new state of the pods and rolling back to an earlier deployment revision.

+Commands	Description
+kubectl create deployment <deployment_name>	To create a new deployment. kubectl get deployment	To list one or more deployments. kubectl describe deployment <deployment_name>	To list a detailed state of one or more deployments. kubectl delete deployment<deployment_name>	To delete a deployment.
+6. DaemonSets

+A DaemonSet ensures that all (or some) Nodes run a copy of a Pod.
+As nodes are added to the cluster, Pods are added to them.
+As nodes are removed from the cluster, those Pods are garbage collected.
+Deleting a DaemonSet will clean up the Pods it created.

+Command	Description
+kubectl get ds	To list out all the daemon sets. kubectl get ds -all-namespaces	To list out the daemon sets in a namespace. kubectl describe ds [daemonset_name][namespace_name]	To list out the detailed information for a daemon set inside a namespace.